 Perhaps it's because the pale yellow color doesn't stand out as much as the other bright reds, pinks, and greens, but I often feel like Golden Delicious apples get passed over.
 They're much sweeter than most apples, which makes them ideal for homemade applesauce.
 But I prefer biting into a whole Golden Delicious apple for the perfect afternoon pick-me-up.

 Yellow bell peppers

 We have just a few more bell pepper recipes to share.
 Yellow bell peppers are perhaps the mildest in terms of flavor, but that's not saying much.
-They add a memorable freshness and sweetness to dishes like grilled vegetable tacos and feta-stuffed peppers.
+They add a memorable freshness and sweetness to dishes like roasted sausage and stuffed peppers.

 What yellow produce do you like to cook with?